davemeurer/git-duck/README.md

 ## Overview ##
-Duck Hub demo is a fictitious application that is purposely vulnerable with GPL code.
+Git Duck is a fictitious application that is purposely vulnerable with GPL code.

 ## Build ##